Find Casual Connections in Belfast

 Northern Irish people are dead straightforward.
 If someone's into you, they'll let you know.
 If they're not, they'll also let you know but they'll still buy you a drink and introduce you to their mate.
 None of that southern English awkwardness where nobody says what they mean.

 For casual dating, this honesty is perfect.
 Nobody's playing games.
 Nobody's trying to be mysterious.
 Just "fancy a drink?" and actually meaning it.
 If it's just one night, sound.
 If you see each other again, also sound.
 No weird expectations either way.
+Our FAQ covers more on keeping communication straightforward.

 Actually Affordable